ukmars/ukmarsbot/docs/analogue-read.md

 The variance is calculated over 10000 samples with the analogue input set to as close as possible to 2.5V with a potentiometer.
 Variance is directly related to the ammount of noise in the result.

-The time taken for each call is measured by setting and clearing a port pin by direct port manipulation to reduce verhead as much as possible.
+The time taken for each call is measured by setting and clearing a port pin by direct port manipulation to reduce overhead as much as possible.
 The length of the resulting pulse is measured on an oscilloscope.

 ## Results